datagora-erasme/maquette_back/README.md

 ```

 # About this repository
+> :warning: This version is using the tiles hosted on Exo-Dev's server :warning:

 This repository contains the backend code that enables and allows the platform's users to visualize, data processing and building the results on the front side.

 This code will :
-* Receive the 3D Objects
+* Receive the Bbox of the selected zone
-* Visualize and fix it ( in case of corrupted layers)
+* Get the meshes from the WFS stream, merge it and clip it.
-* Voxelize it
+* Voxelize the meshes
-* Generate the Heightmap into multiple CSV Files
+* Generate the Heightmap into multiple CSV Files ( Coming...)
 * ...

 # How to deploy